-Currently, up to 80% of separating couples appear in court unrepresented, finding the court process too adversarial, expensive, complicated and lengthy.
+Currently, up to 80% of separating couples appear in court unrepresented, finding the court process too adversarial, expensive, complicated, and lengthy.

-We recognize the need for a more holistic, supportive, affordable process than the current adversarial legal system.
+We recognize the need for a more holistic, supportive, and affordable process than the current adversarial legal system.
 Former Chief Justice Beverly McLaughlin’s Access to Justice Report, 2013, echoed this sentiment.
 She recommended a system of triaging people to the services they want and need.

 Several years ago, Chris Bentley, Managing Director of Ryerson’s Legal Innovation Zone (LIZ), with Dr. Barbara Landau, Cooperative Solutions, decided to seek ideas from several hundred diverse family professionals and family law litigants.
-The advice was that a cost-effective approach to better educate clients using online resources to help them navigate a separation
+The advice was that a cost-effective approach to better educate clients using online resources to help them navigate a separation pathway, was needed.

 Our priority was early identification of those with safety concerns and those who would benefit from community-based services.
 Such services might include counselling, parenting education, and Alternative Dispute Resolution (ADR) options, including financial and legal expertise.
 The key purpose was to assist clients to create a Separation Plan based on their priorities.